-Grades 11, 12 Spanish IV will expand the student's speaking skills.
-Primarily, students will engage in extended conversational Spanish through literature, films and increased language immersion.
-This course will move students toward receiving their Foreign Language Literacy Graduation Seal as well as community outreach using their proficient language cultural competency skills.
-Continuing the language learning of the previous courses, students will gain in-depth knowledge of the complexities of the language in addition to a continued study of Spanish history and culture.
+Grades 11, 12 Continuing the language learning of the previous courses, students will gain in-depth knowledge of the complexities of the language in addition to a continued study of Spanish history and culture.
+Primarily, students will work in community to engage in extended conversational Spanish through literature, film, and increased language immersion.
 Emphasis will be placed on interpretive, interpersonal and presentational skills.
 Increased reading, speaking and listening skills will be developed.
 Deeper study of certain grammatical structures will be studied, and cultural topics will continue.